ca16/ValidAnagrams/README.md

 The results from starting this search at every node in the graph are collected, to ensure that anagrams starting with any letter in the word are found.
 When the results are accumulated, a given permutation is not added to the final list if it is already there.

 *To make this more efficient, the search is not always passed along to all of a node's neighbors.
-This only happens when the path ending at the current node corresponds to a string that is the prefix of some word in the dictionary (which can be checked using the trie structure that keeps track of the words in the dictionary list - see the 'searching the dictionary file section' below).
+This only happens when the path ending at the current node corresponds to a string that is the prefix of some word in the dictionary (which can be checked using the trie structure that keeps track of the words in the dictionary list - see the 'searching the dictionary file' section below).
 For example, if my path so far is {g,r,z} there is no need to build the path further by exploring z's neighbors (assuming no words in the dictionary start with "grz"), so the program can return to searching 'r''s other neighbors, and building paths starting with "gr".

 ##### Option 2